 The Student Life Honor Code is the college's response to students alleged to have violated campus rules and expectations.
 The policies and procedures in the Honor Code are intended to be a guide for use by reasonable people to infer appropriate behaviors within the campus community, not a criminal code.
 In instances when a student's actions may violate both campus rules and criminal laws, the student may be held accountable through both the Student Life Honor Code and through criminal or civil actions.
 This does not constitute double jeopardy.

 Reasonable procedural safeguards are observed to protect the student from the arbitrary imposition of sanctions when the Student Life Honor Code is engaged.
 The administration of discipline offers procedural equity to the accused student.
-Formality of the disciplinary process varies according to the gravity of the offense and potential sanctions.
-Minor penalties may be assessed informally under prescribed procedure.
 The judicial process, including the student's right to appeal a decision are outlined in this policy.
 Students will be informed of the nature of the charges against them, and be given an opportunity to refute them.
 The College of Idaho is not arbitrary in its actions, and there is provision for the appeal of a decision.

 Through accepting membership in the educational community, the student assumes the responsibility to abide by and meet the academic performance standards and student conduct expectations.
 When a student's behavior appears to come into conflict with campus expectations or policy the student can expect to be confronted and referred to a campus hearing officer or the student judicial board.
 The Dean of Student Affairs has ultimate responsibility for the Student Life Honor Code and can exercise procedural discretion as circumstances warrant.